H.R. 5419: Enhancing Administrative Reviews for Broadband Deployment Act

 6

-The bill applies to easements, rights-of-way, leases, licenses, and similar approvals for communications facilities on public lands and National Forest System land.
+The requirements apply to easements, rights-of-way, leases, licenses, and similar approvals for communications facilities on public lands and National Forest System land.

 Who benefits from H.R.
 5419?

-They gain a formal report showing where delays exist and what agencies say is needed to fix them.
+Lawmakers get an on-the-record report showing where the delays are and what the agencies say it would take to fix them.

 Who is affected by H.R.
 5419?